Dynamite321/SJTU-EI228-Control-Car-by-OPENCV/README.md

 ### Perspective Transformation

-Click the four vertices of the board and the program will do perspective Transformation automatically.
+Click the four vertices of the board and the program will do perspective transformation automatically.

 ![2](./img/2.png)